esyede/rakit/packages/docs/data/curl.md

 ## Basic Knowledge

-Curl is a common command used in Unix-based systems.
-Actually, this term is an abbreviation of "Client URL".

-Its uses include checking connectivity to a URL and transferring data.
+`Curl` is an HTTP client built on [libcurl](https://curl.se/libcurl/), for talking to a URL and transferring data over it.
-Additionally, this type of command can be used in various protocols.
-Curl is also equipped with [libcurl](https://curl.se/libcurl/), a client-side URL transfer library.

 > Don't forget to install the [PHP Curl](https://www.php.net/manual/en/book.curl.php)
 > extension on your server if it's not already there.